Gray-Lotus/PaperCoat/content/about.md

 Good > Alright > Mid > Eh > Bad

 ### Preferences

-- I Liked it
-- I Disliked it
+I Liked it vs Neutral vs I Disliked it
-- Neutral

 ### Tags

-- Content Tags pertaining to the type of content
+Content Tags pertaining to the type of content